LetitiaK/Amazon-Web-Services/README.md

 5. `sudo apt-get install postgresql`
 6. `sudo apt-get install git`
 ---
-### Create a new PostgreSQL user calles catalog and create the database for the project
+### Create a new PostgreSQL user called catalog and create the database for the project
 1. `sudo -u postgres psql`
 2. Create a new user with password: `CREATE USER catalog WITH PASSWORD catalog;`
 3. Give the user the permission to create a database: `ALTER USER catalog CREATEDB;`